About

 Research approach

-• Favor maintainable research tooling and open-access dissemination when possible.
+• Favor maintainable research tooling and open-source.

 This site contains